GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - Mark Cuban, Marc Benioff, Robert Downey Jr., Gwyneth Paltrow, and Uber CEO Dara Khosrowshahi are investing in toilet paper
+  - TikTok, WeChat and the growing digital divide between the U.S. and China
      <hr/>

-      - *A slew of big name entrepreneurs and celebrities are really circling the drain with their latest investment.
-Led by Greycroft Partners, a who’s who of celebrity investors including: Mark Cuban, Marc Benioff, Iron Man and Pepper Potts (er… Robert Downey Jr. an…*
+      - *Over the past decade, the dynamic between Chinese and United States tech companies has undergone dramatic shifts.
+Once seen as a promising market for American companies, that narrative flipped as China’s tech innovation and investment power became increasingl…*

-  - Pure Watercraft ramps up its electric outboard motors with a $23M series A
+  - Made In Space is sending the first ceramic manufacturing facility in space to the ISS next week
       <hr/>

-      - *Electric power only started making sense for land vehicles about ten years ago, but now the technology is ready to make the jump into the water.
-Pure Watercraft hopes that its electric outboard motor can replace a normal gas one for most boating needs under 5…*
+      - *In-space manufacturing company Made In Space is pushing the envelope on what can, well, be made in space with its next mission – which is set to launch aboard a Northrop Grumman International Space Station (ISS) resupply mission set for next Tuesday.
+Aboard t…*

-  - Satellite radar startup ICEYE raises 87 million to continue to grow its operational constellation
+  - Morgan Beller, co-creator of the Libra digital currency, just joined the venture firm NFX
       <hr/>

-      - *Finnish startup ICEYE, which has been building out and operating a constellation of Synthetic-Aperture Radar (SAR) small satellites, has raised an $87 million Series C round of financing.
-This round of funding was led by existing investor True Ventures, and i…*
+      - *Morgan Beller, who is a co-creator of the proposed Libra digital currency, along with Facebook vice presidents David Marcus and Kevin Weil, has left the company to become a general partner with the venture firm NFX .
+In a call yesterday, she said she first be…*

-  - Green Monday Holdings, the business arm of Hong Kong's vegetarian advocacy group, raises $70 million from TPG, Swire Pacific
+  - Uber for Business introduces a couple of commuting options to get to the office during the pandemic
       <hr/>

-      - *Green Monday Holdings, a manufacturer of plant-based pork substitute products and frozen meals and an operator of a chain of vegetarian-focused retail outlets and cafes, said it has raised $70 million in financing from investors including TPG’s The Rise Fund …*
+      - *Uber for Business, the business side of the consumer ride sharing service, has typically focused on helping companies track their Uber expenses, but during a pandemic needs have changed.
+It’s no longer about getting employees to and from the airport or shuttl…*

-  - TikTok says it removed 104M videos in H1 2020, proposes harmful content coalition with other social apps
+  - Mark Cuban, Marc Benioff, Robert Downey Jr., Gwyneth Paltrow, and Uber CEO Dara Khosrowshahi are investing in toilet paper
       <hr/>

-       - *As the future of ByteDance’s TikTok ownership continues to get hammered out between tech leviathans, investors and government officials in meeting rooms, the video app today published its latest transparency report.
-In all, over 104.5 million videos were take…*
+       - *A slew of big name entrepreneurs and celebrities are really circling the drain with their latest investment.
+Led by Greycroft Partners, a who’s who of celebrity investors including: Mark Cuban, Marc Benioff, Iron Man and Pepper Potts (er… Robert Downey Jr. an…*

 <br />